Why do I need asset allocation?

 Once your asset allocation is set, all that’s left is keeping it that way.
 As investments grow or fall in value, allocations can shift over time.
 If one portion of your portfolio is outperforming, it will grow more quickly than the others and upset your overall mix.

 The easy solution is to check in yearly to rebalance your investments.
-Rebalancing involves selling investments that have performed well to buy more of what has not done well to bring your allocation back to match your individual needs and goals.
-If it seems counterintuitive to take money from an asset that’s up and move it to one that’s down, think of it as realizing profits in one area to buy bargains in another.
+Rebalancing generally involves selling investments that have performed well and buying more of what has not done well, with an aim to bring your allocation back to match your individual needs and goals.
+If it seems counterintuitive to take money from an asset that’s up and move it to one that’s down, think of it as realizing profits in one area to buy possible bargains in another.

 Consider investments that can do the work for you